retorquere/zotero-better-bibtex/site/index.md

 # Configuration

 The Better BibTeX configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.
-You can get also there by pasting [this link](chrome://zotero/content/preferences/preferences.xul#better-bibtex) in Firefox.
-Clicking the link won't work, sorry.
-It is prohibited by Firefox.
+You can get also there by clicking the Better BibTeX "Preferences" button in the addons pane.

 # Installation (one-time)